How to get lower insurance rates

 Higher vs. lower deductibles.

-When you have a full-coverage policy, choosing a higher deductible generally results in lower insurance rates.
+When you have a full-coverage policy, you’ll usually get lower insurance rates by choosing a higher deductible.
 A deductible is an amount you pay in the event of an accident or other claim before your insurance coverage kicks in.
-If you have a good driving record, it may pay to choose a higher deductible.
+If you have a good driving record, it may benefit you to choose a higher deductible.
 Talk with your insurance agent to see if the deductible you could live with would result in a significant enough reduction of your insurance premiums.

 Consider less coverage for lower insurance rates.